Practice overview

 Insurance funded disputes

 Charlotte recently assisted Nigel Jones KC and Sarah McCann with research on motor insurance issues, with particular focus on EU Directive 2009/103/EC and the European Communities (Rights Against Insurers) Regulations 2002.
+Charlotte has also been developing expertise in insurance coverage work.

 Charlotte has a strong track record in negligence claims involving insurers.
 You can see details of her experience in the Personal Injury and Professional Liability sections of her profile.